BambooSoftwareLLC/organization/job-descriptions/software-consultant.md

 - Ability to build simple devops pipelines and familiarity with at least one major automated build tool

 Must-haves:
-- JavaScript + TypeScript + React/Vue/Angular + Node/dotnet
+- C# / .NET
 - Tailwind CSS (Bootstrap is okay to start)

-## Word on Certifications

-Bamboo's clients need to trust that Bamboo's **Software Consultants** are experts in their field.
-As such, obtaining and maintaining key certifications is very important.
-Minimums should include:
-- CompTIA Network+
-- CompTIA Server+
-- CompTIA Cloud+
+Nice-to-haves:
+- JavaScript + TypeScript + React/Vue/Angular + Node
-- CompTIA Security+
+- Cloud certifications
-- AWS Certified Solutions Architect **_OR_** Microsoft Azure Solutions Architect Expert **_OR_** Google Cloud Certified Professional Cloud Architect
-- Kubernetes **_OR_** Terraform
+- Industry certifications (to be defined)